 Jack is a theatre producer and general manager, who became one of the West End's youngest producers at the age of 20, when he co-produced the Olivier award-winning revival of Show Boat at the New London Theatre.

 He was most recently the Executive Producer and General Manager for The Show Must Go On!
 Live At The Palace Theatre, a sold out, week long charity concert in aid of The Theatre Support Fund.
-The concert was streamed worldwide to almost 600,000 people.
+The concert was captured by NT Live and streamed worldwide by Universal to 600,000 people.
 Jack also produced the Evening Standard Future Theatre Fund Awards in association with TikTok, filmed at the Apollo Theatre.

 Previous productions include; the European premiere of Max Vernon’s The View UpStairs (Soho Theatre), Kander & Ebb’s The Rink (Southwark Playhouse – winner of five Off-West End Awards including Best Musical Production); the European premiere of Stephen Schwartz & Lin-Manuel Miranda’s Working (Southwark Playhouse & Original London Cast Recording); Loop (Edinburgh Fringe Festival); The Diary Of A Teenage Girl (Southwark Playhouse); A Christmas Tale (Kenton Theatre) and as Associate Producer; Mart Crowley's The Boys In the Band (Park Theatre, National Tour & Vaudeville Theatre).